I-Am-Jakoby/PowerShell-for-Hackers/Functions/UAC-Bypass.md

 ```
 Next you have a highly obfuscated block of code that will run any Base64 encoded script stored in the ```$code``` variable with Admin rights.

-Using the code above as an example running both of these in a Powershell console will create a file called ```It-Worked.txt``` in your
+Using the code above as an example running both of these in a standard non Admin Powershell console will create a file called ```It-Worked.txt``` in your

 C: directory just to show you it works.